LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 Macros
 ===============

-Axom's macros can be found in
+Axom's macros can be found in file `axom/core/Macros.hpp <https://github.com/LLNL/axom/blob/develop/src/axom/core/Macros.hpp>`_
-`axom/core/Macros.hpp <https://github.com/LLNL/axom/blob/develop/src/axom/core/Macros.hpp>`_

-Most of the GPU-related macros are used to guard device code before compilation time or for ``__host__ __device__`` decoration of functions/lambdas.
+Most of the GPU-related macros are used to guard device code for compilation time or for ``__host__ __device__`` decoration of functions/lambdas.

 For guarding device code: